Keek Community Guidelines

 - Don’t post harassing or hateful comments or keeks directed towards other members of the community, even if you do so in a joking manner.
 Other users may not feel the same about your point of view as you do.

 - Not everyone will be able to agree on each other’s points of view.
-It is better to agree to disagree then to find yourself in an argument with another user.
-Ultimately it is your decision which content you will view and which content you will ignore.
+It is better to agree to disagree than to find yourself in an argument with another user.
+Ultimately, it is your decision as to which content you will view and which content you will ignore.